emmasheridan/pset11/README.md

 ### About the Files
 PSet11.java contains code for Block Stacking algorithm.
 PSet11.java can be run in the command line with the first argument being the name of the desired input file.
+Specify the name of the output file as the second argument.
 An output file will contain the number of blocks and block orientation for the max height tower.

 ### Documentation
 #### The Algorithm